Offering sustainable wild-caught and farm-raised fish is important to our customers and Kroger. Our seafood buyers

 Sometimes, however, there is consensus and science that a species should not be fished and needs time to recover.
 In those cases, we will not source these species from areas at risk.
 Therefore Kroger does not source shark, blue fin tuna, marlin, skates, rays, parrot fish and monk fish.
 We listen to and learn from NGOs with expertise and experience in these areas.
 We rely on expertise from many sources and science to guide our sourcing decisions.
 We are proud of the work we are doing as a result of our partnerships and informed buying processes.

-All of our corporate brand canned tuna is sourced from companies that participate in the International Seafood Sustainability Foundation (ISSF).
-Kroger's new commitment extends this policy to all canned and pouched tuna sold in Kroger's stores.
+All of Our Brands canned tuna is sourced from companies that participate in the International Seafood Sustainability Foundation (ISSF).
+By 2020, all Our Brands canned tuna will state the tuna is sourced from ISSF-participating companies.
 The ISSF was formed in 2009 to create science-based solutions for tuna fisheries worldwide.
 We are committed to continuously evaluating improvement in this area.
 Annually Kroger will be reviewing ISSA member companies' ISSF compliance reports to support progress and improvement in tuna fisheries globally.

 Canned Tuna Sustainability